 If you straighten your hair, you’d better be thanking Madam C.J.
 Walker, the first self-made woman millionaire and inventor of the first successful hair straightening process.
 According to Black Excellence, She used her invention to start a franchise called the Madame C.J.
 Walker Manufacturing Company.
 Another major entrepreneurial powerhouse, Marjorie Joyner, joined as her agent and became the national supervisor over Walker’s 200 beauty schools by 1919.
 She is believed to have taught some 15,000 stylists over her fifty-year career and was also active in the development of new beauty products.
 She helped write the first cosmetology laws for the state of Illinois and founded both a sorority and a national association for Black beauticians.

 It’s important to note that encouraging diversity in business is not just about how we can benefit from the perspectives and skills of Black people.
-Black business owners benefit the entire Black community by providing job opportunities, reducing racial wealth gap, and standing up for the needs and interests of the Black community.
+Black business owners benefit the entire Black community by providing job opportunities, reducing the racial wealth gap, and standing up for the needs and interests of the Black community.
 You can read more about it in this article by Green America.

 You can also find Black-owned businesses with Google.
 According to an article by CNet, Google has added Black-owned as an attribute that business owners can add to their business profile on Google Maps and Search.
 You can also search using that attribute to more easily find businesses with Black-owned attached to their profile.
 This gives them greater visibility for anyone who is trying to learn how to support Black owned businesses in their area.